Taking Flight – May 2017

 From a young age, Jasmine was always very driven and focused, leading her friends and family members to reach out to her for career advice.
 Jasmine’s passion is helping others land their dream jobs within their dream careers.
-This passion inspired her to Lightning Clout (www.lightningclout.com), which provides full-service career counseling and résumé services.
+This passion inspired her to start Lightning Clout (www.lightningclout.com), which provides full-service career counseling and résumé services.
 Lightning Clout’s mission is to influence and empower people to make the best decisions for their desired career paths.
-Being able to provide new innovative solutions to business customers is the favorite part of her job.
+Being able to provide new innovative solutions to business customers is her favorite part of the job.
 Jasmine also enjoys solving new and complex issues with each project team with which she works.

 Since Jasmine believes a positive attitude and strong work ethic accomplish anything, she finds that most challenges are not challenges at all because, once a person decides to overcome, he or she will.
 Following on this attitude, Jasmine hopes to expand Lightning Clout statewide and then nationally to accomplish her ultimate goal of being completely self-employed.

 Jasmine currently lives in the Atlanta area and is working her way through Atlanta’s Top 20 Best Burgers list.
 In her spare time, she enjoys traveling to new places and trying the local restaurants.

 2017 Honors Symposium